unpoly/unpoly2-slides/slides.md

 up.layer.on('up:request:load', callback) // only listen to events from the current layer up.layer.emit('my:event') // emit my:event on the current layer's element
 ```

+The current layer is the layer in which you are compiling or navigating.

+## Listening to everything

 Layer events will still bubble up to the `document`,\
 so you can still register